gazebosim/docs/garden/install_windows.md

 ## Uninstalling binary install

-If you need to uninstall Ignition or switch to a source-based install once you have already installed the library from binaries, run the following command:
+If you need to uninstall Gazebo or switch to a source-based install once you have already installed the library from binaries, run the following command:

 ```bash